If you are dialysis dependent, you may wonder if you can still take a cruise.

 Flying to The Cruise Port

-People with peritoneal dialysis machines are usually able to bring these as a carry-on.
-According to FAA rules, this does not count against your carry-on limit, and your bags will be priorities over other passengers.
+People with peritoneal dialysis machines are usually able to bring them as carry-on items.
+According to FAA rules, this does not count against your carry-on limit, and your bags will be prioritised over other passengers.

 If you are bringing a hemodialysis machine, it must be checked into the hold of the plane.
 It should not count as extra baggage or come with additional charges.
 However, your machine must meet the airline’s weight limits.